 Understanding transcends knowledge, and wisdom transcends both.

-- The Compact Muon Solenoid detector in the Large Hadron Collider
+- The Compact Muon Solenoid Experiment at the Large Hadron Collider

 - The CMS Tracker Outer Barrel

 - The eight toroid magnets of the ATLAS detector